 Biochemists and molecular biologists are concerned with living things and thus, must be fluent in the concepts of biological sciences.
 Since a biochemist's tools are the physical sciences, he or she must receive sound education in mathematics, physics and chemistry.
-Our academic programs are designed to integrate these disciplines, preparing students for a wide range of professional careers.
+Our academic programs are designed to integrate these disciplines, preparing students for a wide range of professional careers

-Challenging positions for well-trained biochemists and molecular biologists are available in colleges and universities, state and federal laboratories, research institutes, medical centers and in an increasing number of industrial organizations, particularly the pharmaceutical and food industries.
-Biochemists are involved with research on the chemistry of processes occurring in plants, animals, and various microorganisms, and with the discovery and development of antibiotics, vitamins, hormones, enzymes, insecticides and molecular genetics techniques.
+Challenging positions for well-trained biochemists and molecular biologists are available in colleges and universities, state and federal laboratories research institutes, medical centers and in an increasing number of industrial organizations, particularly the pharmaceutical and food industries.
+Biochemists are involved with research on the chemistry of processes occurring in plants, animals, and various microorganisms, and with the discovery and development of antibiotics, vitamins, hormones, enzymes, insecticides and molecular

-At the undergraduate level a major in biochemistry and molecular biology administered by the Department of Biochemistry and Molecular Biology is available through the College of Agricultural Sciences and Natural Resources.
-The department also offers a BS degree in biochemistry through the College of Arts and Sciences.
-An honors program is available.
-The curriculum provides a broad background in chemistry and biological science and permits flexibility in meeting particular interests of the student.
+The Department of Biochemistry and Molecular Biology administers two BS degree options in Biochemistry and Molecular Biology through the College of Agricultural Sciences and Natural Resources, and a BS degree in Biochemistry through the College of Arts and Sciences.
+An honors program is available in all three degree plans.
+Also available is a 4+1 Year Masters by Coursework program.
+The undergraduate curriculum provides a broad background in chemistry and the biological sciences and permits flexibility to meet particular interests of the student.
 Courses in biochemistry are based on general, organic and analytical chemistry.
-The biochemistry and molecular biology curriculum provides students with sufficient background in the basic sciences of mathematics, physics, chemistry and biology to meet the needs for graduate study in most fields of modern science related to either agriculture or medicine and other allied health programs.
-The curriculum is excellent for pre-professional students.
-The department's research activities provide opportunities for part-time employment of undergraduate majors to improve their professional competence.
+The undergraduate curriculum also provides students with sufficient background in the basic sciences of mathematics, physics, chemistry and biology needed for graduate study in most disciplines of contemporary science of agriculture or medicine and other allied health subjects, and is excellent for pre-professional students.
+The Department's research activities provide opportunities for part-time employment of undergraduate majors to improve their professional competence.